ME WITHOUT ME

 And why a male torso?

-The idea comes from a series in which I dealt with exactly this topic, i.e. mass, surface and three-dimensionality.
-And at some point it made sense to basically take myself.
-Because that's me too.
-Me without content, me without I. Then there is the famous sentence by Gottfried Keller “Clothes make the man”.
-So you define yourself with clothing, present yourself and refer to your social status.
-Or the other way around: you camouflage your social status!
-There is endless play there.
+The idea came from a series in which I dealt with precisely this topic, i.e. mass, surface and three-dimensionality.
+And at some point it seemed obvious to take myself, so to speak.
+Because that is also me.
+Me without content, me without ego.
+Then there is Gottfried Keller's famous phrase "Clothes make the man".
+So you define yourself with your clothes, present yourself and refer to your social status.
+Or the other way around: you disguise your social status!
+There is an infinite amount of play.

-And if you say that's you too - then why is the object called Uncle and not Erwin?
+And if you say it's you too - why is the object called Uncle and not Erwin?

-(Laughs) Well it's not a self-portrait.
-If there was one, his name would also be Erwin.
+(Laughs) Well, it's not a self-portrait.
+If it were, his name would be Erwin.
 The uncle is a genderless being.
 The father has a gender and so does the mother.
 And I was born midcentury in the last century, so I grew up with Donald Duck.
 And Donald Duck was always just the genderless uncle.
-And in a way that was the model, or rather a play with the genderless figure.
-This uncle here does not indicate any personality, there is no individuality.
-It's a picture of a certain suit that certain people wear at a certain stage of life.
+And in a way that was the role model, or a play on the genderless figure.
+This uncle here refers to no personality, there is no individuality.
+It is an image of a certain suit that certain people wear at a certain stage in their lives.
 And the head is represented by flowers.

-In the future, there should also be a female counterpart.
+In the future, there will also be a female counterpart.

 (Laughs) Well.
 No. There is no aunt.
-That would be more of a female first name, or maybe “Avatar”.
-Because in a certain sense it is an avatar, i.e. a specific person who is represented by a piece of clothing, which allows one to deduce a type.
+That would be more of a female first name, or perhaps "avatar".
+Because in a way it's an avatar, a certain person who is represented by a piece of clothing, which allows you to infer a type.

 Can you describe the type of uncle, what kind of man is he?